-- Delete untrusted emails: Never open an untrusted email or attachment, and be cautious with attachments from trusted parties if you don't know what it is.
+- Delete untrusted emails: Never open an untrusted email or attachment, and be cautious with trusted parties’ attachments if you don't know what it is.

 - Delete untrusted attachments: wary of attachments that ask you to "enable macros."
 Enabling macros could put you at risk.

-- Back up everything: Back up important files on an external hard drive that is not connected to the rest of your data system so ransomware has less power of you.
+- Back up everything: Back up important files on an external hard drive that is not connected to the rest of your data system so ransomware has less power over you.

 - Migrate to the cloud: Use a cloud-based server system.
 Cloud-based servers offer high-level security features, and they take periodic snapshots of your files so you can roll back to a previous version after a hack.

 - Only pay the ransom as a last resort: Speak with your tech team, a cybersecurity expert, and the police before submitting to a ransom.
 Hackers might take your money and never liberate the system.

 Since the early 2000s, the product supply has experienced extreme globalization.
 By the mid-2000s:

 - 1% of North American manufacturers had moved production to lower-cost locations